 - Keywords: trajectory prediction, motion forecasting, transformers, latent variable models

 - Abstract: Robust multi-agent trajectory prediction is essential for the safe control of robotic systems.
 A major challenge is to efficiently learn a representation that approximates the true joint distribution of contextual, social, and temporal information to enable planning.
 We propose Latent Variable Sequential Set Transformers which are encoder-decoder architectures that generate scene-consistent multi-agent trajectories.
-We refer to these architectures as "AutoBots".
-The encoder is a stack of interleaved temporal and social multi-head self-attention modules that alternately perform equivariant processing across the temporal and social dimensions.
-The decoder can produce either the trajectory of one ego-agent or a distribution over the future trajectories for all agents in the scene.
-For the single-agent prediction case, our model achieves top results on the global NuScenes vehicle motion prediction leaderboard and produces strong results on the Argoverse vehicle prediction challenge.
-In the multi-agent setting, we evaluate on TrajNet to showcase the model's socially-consistent predictions.
-We also demonstrate our model on general sequences of sets and provide illustrative experiments modeling the sequential structure of the multiple strokes that make up symbols in the Omniglot data.
-A distinguishing feature of our method is that all models are trainable on a single desktop GPU (1080 Ti) in under 48h.
+We refer to these architectures as “AutoBots”.
+The encoder is a stack of interleaved temporal and social multi-head self-attention (MHSA) modules which alternately perform equivariant processing across the temporal and social dimensions.
+The decoder employs learnable seed parameters in combination with temporal and social MHSA modules allowing it to perform inference over the entire future scene in a single forward pass efficiently.
+AutoBots can produce either the trajectory of one ego-agent or a distribution over the future trajectories for all agents in the scene.
+For the single-agent prediction case, our model achieves top results on the global nuScenes vehicle motion prediction leaderboard, and produces strong results on the Argoverse vehicle prediction challenge.
+In the multi-agent setting, we evaluate on the synthetic partition of TrajNet++ dataset to showcase the model’s socially-consistent predictions.
+We also demonstrate our model on general sequences of sets and provide illustrative experiments modelling the sequential structure of the multiple strokes that make up symbols in the Omniglot data.
+A distinguishing feature of AutoBots is that all models are trainable on a single desktop GPU (1080 Ti) in under 48h.

 - One-sentence Summary: New Transformer-based architecture for socially consistent motion forecasting.
 Achieves SotA performance on NuScenes at a fraction of the compute of competing methods.